-As with any relationship between patient and doctor, even if the patient is a minor, there is a strict code of confidentiality.
-The teen therapist may not disclose any details of the session to the parents, other than general information about their diagnosis and the progress of the teen.
-However, if the teen has expressed any thoughts of suicide, the intention of self-harm or if any evidence of sexual abuse has come to light, past or present, the therapist must by law report this information to the appropriate authority
+As with any relationship between patient and doctor, even if the patient is a minor, there is a strict confidentiality code.
+The teen therapist may not disclose any details of the session to the parents, other than general information about their diagnosis and the teen's progress.
+However, if the teen has expressed any thoughts of suicide, the intention of self-harm, or if any evidence of sexual abuse has come to light, past or present, the therapist must, by law, report this information to the appropriate authority.

 How does online teen counseling work?